2:24 - Annie talks about her journey to becoming a piercer

 Jessica: That's so cool.
 I love that you just told the manager like, no, I'm wanna work here whether you pay me or not.

 Annie: I mean, it was a different time.
-I think if people do that now, they might put a restraining order on you or call somebody to have you removed if you were just basically like doing a sit-in like, no, I'll see you tomorrow and yes, I will work here but it was a biker shop and it works for them, they were like, oh, okay, yeah, you could work here.
+I don't---I think if people do that now, they might put a restraining order on you or like, call somebody to have you removed if you were just basically like doing a sit-in like, no, I'll see you tomorrow and yes, I will work here but it was a biker shop and it works for them, they were like, oh, okay, yeah, you could work here.